Ritonavir (By mouth)

 - It is best to take this medicine with food or milk.

-- Shake the oral liquid well before each use.
+- Oral liquid: Shake well just before each use.
 Measure the medicine with a marked measuring spoon or medicine cup.
-You can mix the oral liquid with chocolate milk or nutritional drinks (such as Advera® or Ensure®) to make it taste better.
-You should drink this medicine within 1 hour of mixing.
+You may mix the oral liquid with chocolate milk or nutritional drinks to make it taste better.
+Drink this medicine within 1 hour of mixing.

-- Store the capsules in the refrigerator or at room temperature in a closed container.
+- Capsules: Store in the refrigerator or at room temperature in a closed container.
 If stored at room temperature, use the medicine within 30 days.
 Keep away from heat and direct light.

-- Store the liquid or tablets in a closed container at room temperature, away from heat and direct light.
+- Liquid or tablets: Store in a closed container at room temperature, away from heat and direct light.
 Do not refrigerate.

 Drugs and Foods to Avoid: